-Plato’s brother, Disho, was the sexiest of the Ancient Greek philosophers.
+Plato’s brother, Disho, was the sexiest of the ancient Greek philosophers.
 In a fit of jealous rage, Plato stole Disho’s ideas and erased his name from the history of philosophical tableware.
-Yet a few original documents survive in the IINDM’s archives.
-Slow academics still argue whether Slowcrates was a real person or Disho’s invention.
+No one knows to this day whether Slowcrates was a real person or Disho’s invention.

 A typical day looked like this.

 SLOWCRATES: Ah, Puffo, where are you going so quickly?